 I feel terrible writing that, but it’s true.
 I want my kids to love reading like I did, but learning to read, like learning any new language, is hard.
 And it’s not just hard because it’s the first time she’s doing it, it’s hard because we just don’t have the time.

-My daughter gets readers sent home with her and it’s our job (as parents) to read them with her.
+My daughter gets books sent home with her and it’s our job (as parents) to read them with her.

 Jaquelyn Muller is a children’s book author and literacy advocate, and she says it’s important for parents to read with their children.

 “A class teacher has so many children to consider that some challenges the child may be having, may not get identified as quickly.
 For example if a child needs glasses or additional reading support in the classroom, a parent will potentially pick this up quicker through reading activities at home”.

 The ideal place to read with a child would have to be in a quiet room, with a clean desk, and possibly a glass of milk for her and a nice cup of tea for me.